bem/bem-sdk/packages/walk/README.md

 };
 ```

-### Config object auto definition
+### Automatically defining config objects

-Instead of defining the project's levels manually, use the [@bem/sdk.config](https://github.com/bem/bem-sdk/tree/master/packages/config) package.
+Instead of defining the project's levels manually, you can use the [@bem/sdk.config](https://github.com/bem/bem-sdk/tree/master/packages/config) package.

-Use the `levelMapSync()` method which return the project's file system levels.
+Use the `levelMapSync()` method which returns the project's file system levels.

 **Example:**